Defining standards for personal interpretive programs

 The Most Important Thing

 I’d like to dwell for a moment on that last one.
-I really believe that if an interpreter can accomplish nothing else but come across passionately and personally committed to the subject, his or her program will probably be a success.
+I really believe that if an interpreter can accomplish nothing else but come across passionately and personally committed to the subject, their program will probably be a success.
 The ability of the interpreter to transmit personal attachment and enthusiasm is at the heart of why we use personal interpretation in the first place.
 Personal interpretation is expensive and labor-intensive; there has to be a reason why we’re using it instead of a sign or an app.
 This is the reason.
-And this criterion is actually fairly uniformly applied across the developing world; the interpreters are really doing a good job of selling their stories with passion.
+And this criterion is actually fairly uniformly applied around the world; the interpreters are really doing a good job of selling their stories with passion.
 It gives me hope that other qualities will be equally applied with further evangelizing and training around the world.

 There was one area of evaluation that took a little time for me to analyze and describe: unity of verbal and non-verbal presentation.
 Even after thirty years of watching programs, I found myself at moments stymied as to why a presentation was simply not working.
 I had a small breakthrough when I discovered it was often a disconnect between the visual and the non-visual.
 That sounds esoteric; it’s actually quite concrete.